 - Monday, 9:30 to 11:30am in Chrystal MacMillan Building 3.19 or by appointment

 Dr. Calvert's research examines the impacts bilateral investment treaties have on policy space with a focus on Latin America (Argentina, Peru and Ecuador).
 She is particularly interested in examining how the conditions and capabilities of the societies, economies and political systems found in signatory countries shape, and are shaped by, the constraints investment treaties aim to impose on government action.
 She is also interested in exposing the legal and political tools and resources governments and civil society groups use to defend public and political interests from the claims of foreign investors under investment treaties.

 Beyond this, her work covers Canadian foreign economic policy and resource governance in the Americas.
 In the latter area, her work examines how senior mining companies govern global production networks related to metals and minerals and the political controversies associated with it.

-- Forthcoming.
+- 2018.
 "Constructing investor rights?
 Why some states (fail to) terminate bilateral investment treaties."
-Review of International Political Economy.
-Online first.
+Review of International Political Economy 25 (1): 75 - 97.

 - 2018.
 "Civil Society and Investor-State Dispute Settlement: Assessing the Social Dimensions of Investment Disputes in Latin America."
 New Political Economy 23 (1): 46 - 65.